dtingley11/LP2-Android-Script/README.md

 I am not responsible for anything the happens to your phone!!!

-THIS SCRIPT IS NOT UNDER THE LICENSE (NOTICE.txt) FOUND IN THIS FOLDER!
+THIS SCRIPT IS NOT UNDER THE LICENSE (NOTICE.txt) FOUND IN THE .zip

                 @@*    .@@@     @@@              @@   *@/
                  @@    @@ @@    @@  @@ @@@ (@* @@@@@ @@@@@    @@@@@@    @@ @@@@@